RobinHankin/lorentz/inst/JOSE/paper.md

 between three-velocities and four-velocities.
 Computational support for the nonassociative and noncommutative gyrogroup structure of relativistic three-velocity addition is included.
-Some functionality for relativistic transformation of tensors of order two such as the stress-energy tensor is given, with examples.
+Some functionality for relativistic transformation of tensors of order 2 such as the stress-energy tensor is given, with examples.
 In the package, the speed of light is one by default, but is user-settable and the classical limit is recovered by setting $c=\infty$.
 Both passive and